YagoLopez/metaphasejs-react-demo/README.md

 ## Installation

 - Clone the project
-- Run `yarn` in the project directory
+- Run `yarn install` in the project directory

 ## Usage